cheshirepezz/CEM/README.md

 To use this code:
 * Star the directory "CEM"
-* Clone the github repo
+* Clone the github repocheshirepezz/CEM

 Open a terminal and write the command below to clone in your PC Plasma-Recipes repo: